metabase/metabase/docs/installation-and-operation/serialization.md

 We're providing some directions on how to approach alternative use cases, but you should use them at your own risk.
 We strongly recommend that you test any process involving serialization on a non-production instance first, and reach out to [help@metabase.com](mailto:help@metabase.com) if you have any questions.

-### Using serialization for duplicating assets within one instance
+### Using serialization for duplicating content within the same Metabase

-Duplicating assets is more complicated than just duplicating the serialized YAML files and importing them, because [Metabase uses Entity IDs](#metabase-uses-entity-ids-to-identify-and-reference-metabase-items) to identify and reference items.
-You'll need to manually wrangle Entity IDs for all the items you're duplicating — and all the items that are related to those items — to avoid overwriting existing data.
+Using serialization to duplicate content is not trivial, because you'll need to wrangle [Entity IDs](#metabase-uses-entity-ids-to-identify-and-reference-metabase-items) for all the items you want to duplicate — and the IDs for all the items that are related to those items — to avoid overwriting existing data.

-Before starting this journey, review [how export works](#how-export-works) and [how import works](#how-import-works), and contact [help@metabase.com](mailto:help@metabase.com) if you have any questions.
+Before starting this perilous journey, review [how export works](#how-export-works) and [how import works](#how-import-works), and contact [help@metabase.com](mailto:help@metabase.com) if you have any questions.

 You'll need to keep in mind:

-- Importing an item with an entity ID that already exists will overwrite the exiting item instead of duplicating it.
-To use an existing YAML file to create a new item, you'll need to either create a new entity ID or clear the Entity ID.
+- Importing an item with an entity ID that already exists will overwrite the existing item.
+To use an existing YAML file to create a new item, you'll need to either a) create a new entity ID or b) clear the Entity ID.
 - Two items cannot have the same entity IDs.
 - `entity_id` and `serdes/meta → id` fields in the YAML file should match.
 - If the `entity_id` and `serdes/meta → id` fields in a YAML file for an item are blank, Metabase will create a new item with a new Entity ID.